 The Board maintains an active role, including at the committee level, in overseeing management of the Company's various risk exposures.
-While the Board is ultimately responsible for overall risk oversight at our Company, certain of the Board's committees assist the Board of Directors in fulfilling its oversight responsibilities in certain areas of risk.
+While the Board is ultimately responsible for overall risk oversight for the Company, certain of the Board's committees assist the Board of Directors in fulfilling its oversight responsibilities in certain areas of risk.
 The Audit Committee oversees the Company's enterprise risk management and periodically reviews with management and the Company's auditors major financial and auditing risks.
-The Compensation Committee oversees risks relating to the design and implementation of the Company's compensation policies and procedures.
+Additionally, the Audit Committee oversees the Company's risks related to cybersecurity and data privacy matters and, for that purpose, regularly receives reports from management regarding those risks and countermeasures being undertaken or considered by the Company The Compensation Committee oversees risks relating to the design and implementation of the Company's compensation policies and procedures.